-The Mothers’Union in St Asaph Diocese has completed it’s review following the creation of Mission Areas.
-The new MU groups will begin working together during 2018 with existing Deanery Leaders jointly heading up each group until elections take place in 2018.
+The Mothers’Union in St Asaph Diocese has completed it’s review following the creation of Mission Areas and formed MU Family groups.

 WELCOME – CROESO